Using a Menstrual Cup in a Public Bathroom

 Some people will claim that the messiness, and inconvenience of cleaning a menstrual cup in a public bathroom will put them off using a cup.
 But that’s just an excuse!

-Emptying your menstrual cup in a public bathroom isn’t even an issue.
-It’s very similar to how you would empty and reuse your menstrual cup at home.
-They might not know how to use a menstrual cup in a public bathroom.
-And it’s certainly not a reason to put you off using a menstrual cup, especially when there’s so many good reasons to switch over from using single use tampons to a reusable menstrual cup!
+Using a menstrual cup in a public bathroom is certainly not a reason to put you off using a cup.
+Especially when there are just so many good reasons to switch over from using single use tampons and pads!

-But what if there is no sink in your stall?
-Never fear, because you’re going to do exactly what you normally would do when you were using tampons!
+Using a menstrual cup with no private sink or water supply might seem a bit scarier.
+And yes, it is slightly trickier.
+But never fear, because you’re going to do exactly what you normally would do when you were changing and using your tampons!

 - Firstly, you would wash your hands before going into the stall.

-- Give it a wipe with clean toilet paper if you want.
+- Give the menstrual cup a wipe with the toilet paper if needed.
 Though most times, the outside of the cup should be fairly clean as the blood is collected inside, not outside of the cup.

 - If you really think ahead, you could even bring a small bottle of water with you (in your handbag for example), and rinse it off over the toilet.